Log streaming: Cloud Files

 - Review the information in our Setting Up Remote Log Streaming guide.

 Click the Cloud Files logo.
-The Create a new Cloud Files endpoint page appears.
+The Create a Cloud Files endpoint page appears.

-- Fill out the Create a new Cloud Files endpoint fields as follows:
+- Fill out the Create a Cloud Files endpoint fields as follows:

 - In the Log format field, optionally type an Apache-style string or VCL variables to use for log formatting.
 The Apache Common Log format string appears in this field by default.
 See our guidance on format strings for more information.